MEET SONIA DHILLON MARTY

 President of the Dhillon Marty Foundation

-Interviewed by Polo Women as VIP (Very Inspiration People), Sonia discusses what it means to be a global citizen, her role as a female changemaker, and the upcoming conference at UNESCO this November.
+Interviewed by Polo Women as VIP (Very Inspiration People), Sonia discusses what it means to be a global citizen, her role as a female changemaker, and the conference at UNESCO in November 2016.

 Sonia is the President of Dhillon Marty Foundation and the Dhillon Marty Inc. She is a Certified Public Accountant, with successful careers at Deloitte and Touche, one of the largest accounting firms in the world, and Cisco Systems in the Silicon Valley, where she was responsible for the early business development and financial management of the network technology company.
 A global citizen, she splits her time between Japan, France, India and the US.

 Sonia is experienced in designing and developing new infrastructures solutions in developing countries, such as India, her native country.
 She understands unique dynamics of private sectors and local governments, and manages and influences those key stakeholders to bring desired outcome.
 She is experienced in negotiations that involve local stakeholders and foreign businesses and government entities to ensure successful results of the jointly managed projects.

 Having been heading her consulting business in Japan over last ten years, Sonia brings her knowledge on missions and strategic goals of Japanese companies in their latest global context.

 She earned a fine arts degree from the Government College for Women Ludhiana, Punjab University, India, and an MBA with honors from Santa Clara University, California, USA.
 She studied wine at the Culinary Institute of America in Napa, California, and at the University of California, Davis.
 In 2008, she established a wine brand French Kiss, becoming the first foreign-born woman to obtain a liquor license in Japan.